GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/index.md

 Extensions are event-based programs used to modify or enhance the Chrome browsing experience.
 Events are browser triggers, such as navigating to a new page, removing a bookmark, or closing a tab.
-Extensions monitor these events using scripts in their background [service worker](/docs/extensions/mv3/migrating_to_service_workers), which then react with specified instructions.
+Extensions monitor these events using scripts in their background [service worker][doc-sw-migration], which then react with specified instructions.

 A background service worker is loaded when it is needed, and unloaded when it goes idle.
 Some examples of events include: